garosan/web3_notes/cyfrin/smart_contract_security/01_review.md

 Finally, the `memory` keyword.
 Primarily used with strings, `memory` is needed because strings are dynamically sized arrays.
 By using this keyword, we tell Solidity that string operations are to be performed not in `Storage`, but in a separate memory location.

+## Fallback and Receive

+These two specific functions - `fallback` and `receive` - enable a contract to accept and react to native ETH sent to it.
+Both these functions can be made "**external payable**", indicating that they can receive and handle ETH.

+To put it simply, consider the case of sending ETH to a smart contract without any data.
+In such an instance, the `receive` function would be called, resorting to `fallback` if the `receive` function does not exist.

+On the other hand, if there _is_ data, Solidity will skip straight to the `fallback` function, bypassing the `receive` function entirely.

+It is worthwhile to note that the `fallback` function may or may not be payable.
+If the contract lacks a `receive` function and the `fallback` function isn't payable, then the `fallback` function won't be called when you send ETH to the contract.

+A contract that does not contain any of these functions will reject any ETH sent to it.
+In fact, Solidity will automatically compile this contract to reject ETH - with at least one notable exception we'll go over later.

+## Encoding

+Understand ABI.encode & ABI.encodePacked, abi.decode(), in Solidity

+// TODO: Understand this section better.
+// TODO: Also understand the difference between call(), staticcall() and delegatecall().

+## Upgradeable contracts

+Upgrades, proxies, delegatecalls...

+// TODO: Understand this section better.

+## Self Destruct

+## Fork tests

+`forge test --fork-url $MAINNET_ALCHEMY_URL`

 ## 🛠️ Links and Resources

 - [Peera](https://app.peera.ai/)